 5 fun ways to connect and play with family and friends for the holidays

-At Thanksgiving in 2021, this may be the first time you’ve seen loved ones in quite a while.
+At the holidays, it may be the first time you’ve seen loved ones in quite a while.
 Here are some fun ways to enjoy your time with them, as well as keep everyone’s brains active and healthy.

 We enjoy many of these games at Marama as part of our fun and stimulating activities.

 Uno means “number one” for a reason!
 This internationally popular card game is very easy for everyone to play.
 And it’s a great way to maintain or regain your strategic thinking skills.
 Uno is a favorite game here at Marama.

 2. Trivial Pursuit

 We also love Trivial Pursuit — especially the “classic” editions covering the 1950s, 60s, and 70s.
 Stimulating memory is a great way to keep yours fresh.
 The game’s “oldies” trivia is guaranteed to make people smile, laugh, or reminisce about happy memories.

 Don’t have a Trivial Pursuit classic edition?
 Borrow one from a friend and invite them to play!
 Or look for it, and other board games, at your local thrift store.

 We all forget words sometimes.
 Scrabble helps us recall words, reach for unusual words, and sharpen our verbal skills.
 Because Scrabble is both challenging and creative, it’s still everyone’s favorite word game.
 (Sorry, sudoku and crosswords.)

 Like with Uno and Trivial Pursuit, you can choose to play Scrabble solo or in teams.
 Here at Marama, we like to play the version with extra large, easy-to-see tiles.